its-shahzaib/Smart-Contact-Book/README.md

 The Smart Contact Book highlights how fundamental data structures and algorithms can be integrated into modern web applications to improve data management, efficiency, and usability.

 # Visuals
+This Pictures maybe can't open, so i attached the files also;
 ![LoginPage](smart-contact-book/LoginPage.png)
 ![RegisterPage](smart-contact-book/RegisterPage.png)
 ![Homepage](smart-contact-book/HomePage.png)